 Your content management is my business.

-Whether you call me a graphic designer, an editor, a webmaster, a social marketer, a virtual assistant—they all mean the same thing to me.
+Whether you call me a graphic designer, an editor, a webmaster, a social marketer, a virtual assistant; they all mean the same thing to me.
 Your content is my business, along with all the things that go into marketing it to your ideal audience.

 How’d a nice graphic designer like me end up as a content manager, anyway?

-I tipped my hat, waived sayonara to ‘secure’ employment and started Crystal Picard Design & Marketing in January 2017.
+I tipped my hat, waved sayonara to ‘secure’ employment and started Crystal Picard Design & Marketing in January 2017.
 Even through all the ups and downs of owning a business, I’ve never looked back since.

 These days I work with small business owners who have too much on their plate to spend time marketing their own businesses.
 From drafting content to deploying blog posts and newsletters, I work on every aspect of the content strategy so my clients have quality digital marketing working for their business.